Skip to main content

 The one real thing smart contract chains have delivered is stablecoin access for people locked out of the global financial system.
 That matters.
 But it's semi-decentralized, and the value goes to Circle and Tether, not to the chains underneath.

-Until the oracle problem, the governance problem, and the value accrual problem are solved, smart contract chains are a story, not a product.
-The honest pitch isn't "decentralized world computer."
-It's "a venture-funded experiment in plutocratic governance, with a stablecoin business attached."
+Until the oracle problem, the governance problem, and the value accrual problem are solved, smart staking chains are just an experiment with lots of marketing around it.